 Philadelphia in Neshoba County, Mississippi — The American South (East South Central)

 Location.
-32° 46.478′ N, 89° 6.493′ W. Marker is in Philadelphia, Mississippi, in Neshoba County.
-Marker is on Pecan Avenue (Mississippi Route 19) north of Shady Lane, on the right when traveling north.
+32° 46.017′ N, 89° 6.45′ W. Marker is in Philadelphia, Mississippi, in Neshoba County.
+Marker is at the intersection of Poplar Avenue and Rose Street when traveling north on Poplar Avenue.
 Touch for map.
-Marker is at or near this postal address: Pecan Avenue, Philadelphia MS 39350, United States of America.
+Marker is in this post office area: Philadelphia MS 39350, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Grierson's Raid 1863 (within shouting distance of this marker); Marty Gamblin Old Neshoba County Jail (approx. 0.2 miles away); Neshoba County Confederate Monument (approx. ¼ mile away); Marty Stuart (approx. 0.3 miles away); Philadelphia Historic District (approx. half a mile away); Booker T. Washington School (approx. 0.6 miles away); Neshoba County Fairgrounds (approx. 2.7 miles away).
+Marty Stuart (approx. 0.3 miles away); Neshoba County Confederate Monument (approx. 0.4 miles away); Old Neshoba County Jail (approx. Marty Gamblin (approx. half a mile away); Adam Monroe Byrd (approx. half a mile away); Grierson's Raid 1863 (approx. 0.6 miles away); Booker T. Washington School (approx. one mile away); Neshoba County Fairgrounds (approx. 2½ miles away).
 Touch for a list and map of all markers in Philadelphia.